For Hosts and Co-host

 If your department is to host a fellow, the PMO will contact you and will provide more DTU-specific information.

 EPFL: The host laboratory is responsible for co-funding the salary of the hired fellow according to EPFL rules for postdoctoral researchers.
-Salaries depend on the researcher’s experience and include social security benefits: AVS [pension funds], AC [unemployment insurance], health and accident insurance, pregnancy and parental benefits.
+Salaries depend on the researcher’s experience and include social security benefits: AVS [pension funds], AC [unemployment insurance], accident insurance, pregnancy and parental benefits.
 Please, contact Human Resources of the hosting research department for more information.

 TU/e: The local programme management office pays the remainder of the living allowance up to a set salary level.
 The fellow will be employed according to the Dutch Collective Labour Agreement for Universities.
 TU/e offers an attractive benefits package with additional holiday and end-of-year bonuses.